-As a form of self-disclosure to contextualize this paper, I provide details about my own background and my research on text-to-image generation and my background before I describe the research method.
+As self-disclosure to contextualize this paper, I first provide details about my research on text-to-image generation and my background before I describe the research method.

-\subsubsection{Researcher's background}
+\subsection{Researcher's background}

-I am a Computer Scientist and my background is in Human-Computer Interaction (HCI) and Human-Centered Computing (HCC).
+I am a Computer Scientist with a background in Human-Computer Interaction (HCI) and Human-Centered Computing (HCC).
 My past research interest lies in \textbf{human creativity}, not computational creativity \cite{ComputationalCreativity.pdf}.
-What interests me in text-based generative art is the interaction of humans with AI-based systems and the lived and internalized practices that may arise from repeated interactions with AI.
-While I have created digital images with text-based systems (as explained in the remainder of this section), I do not consider myself an artist and I pursue text-based generative art merely for intrinsic pleasure.
+What interests me in text-to-image generation is the interaction of humans with artificial intelligence (AI) and the lived and internalized practices that may arise from repeated interactions with AI.
+While I have created several thousands of images with text-to-image generation systems (as explained in the remainder of this section), I do not consider myself an artist and I pursue text-to-image generation merely for intrinsic pleasure.